 - Choose a goal for each writing session.

 - Don't stop to criticize yourself during the first draft of a composition.
 Let ideas flow.
 Editing can be done later, if necessary.

-- Practice writing in a new genre, style or voice.
-Realizing that you can write out of your comfort zone is a great confidence booster.
+- Practice writing in a new genre, style, or voice.
+Realizing that you can write outside of your comfort zone is a great confidence booster.

 - Use writing prompts from online writing sites to stimulate your writing.
 Don't avoid a prompt because you think that it doesn't look interesting.
 Try to rise to the challenge of writing about a subject that you wouldn't normally choose.
 Use brainstorming techniques or mind maps to come up with writing ideas, if necessary.

 - Read your writing aloud when you come to the editing stage.
 This may help you to detect problems in language, sentence structure, composition, or flow that you didn't notice while reading your work silently.